At PS121, we know what it takes to enhance our students’ education.

 Exercise for Body and Mind

-During twice weekly physical education classes, students do a 5 to 10 minutes warm up with some upbeat music in our spacious gymnasium.
+During physical education classes, students do a 5 to 10 minutes warm up with some upbeat music in our spacious gymnasium.
 We use jump ropes, hula hoops, trampolines, bicep curl rubber bands, and other equipment to enhance the physical and fun aspects of exercise.
 We then do a five minute stretch routine to ensure that we don't pull any muscles.
 Now we are ready for the activity of the week!

 We target a variety of sports throughout the year.
 Every unit focuses on one sport.
 Some activities lasts longer than a week, as there are a lot of rules to explain, and we want to unsure that each student understands the rules fully so that they can succeed in the future when they play these sports.
 Classes end with stretching and breathing exercises to cool down.
 This ensures that students leave the gym in a nice calm way to easily transition back to classroom learning.